How to become an operating department practitioner

 Operating department practitioners (ODPs) provide a high standard of perioperative care to patients.
-They make sure procedures carried out in the operating theatre are safe and effective.
+They work as part of a team to make sure procedures carried out in the operating theatre are safe and effective.

 ODPs have an important role in the 3 phases of perioperative care:

 - anaesthetic phase – assisting the patient before surgery, preparing specialist equipment and drugs